epfl-ada/ada-2022-project-fraisetagada/README.md

 |        | Yassine | |
 |        | Antoine | |

+### Note concerning the github organozation

+We organized our work in a way that all the analysis can be find together in a single notebook called **Final_Analysis** but if one want to take a closer look at a specific type of analysis, they can find the seprated notebook where the analysis took place in the folder **Analysis**.

 ### Questions for TAs (optional)
 - Any comments or advices will be greatly appreciated! :)